School

 Islamic Studies Curriculum

-At Al-Ashraf Secondary School for Girls, we offer a wide-ranging and integrated Islamic Studies curriculum which covers approximately 30% of the school timetable.
+At Al-Ashraf Secondary School for Girls, we offer a wide-ranging and integrated Islamic Studies curriculum which covers approximately 25% of the school timetable.
 Our focus is to broaden and develop students’ knowledge and understanding of the religion, history, and culture of Islam.
-We provide a safe and caring Islamic environment for students to enhance their Islamic & British values.
+We provide a safe and caring Islamic environment for students to enhance their academic skills and practise key Islamic & British values.

-The Islamic Studies curriculum is structured into four distinct components of Islamic sciences, namely, Fiqh (basic Islamic jurisprudence), Hadith (actions, sayings, and approvals of Prophet Muhammad sallallahu alaihi wa sallam), Tafseer (translation/explanation of the Holy Qur’an) and Islamic History.
+The Islamic Studies curriculum is structured into four distinct components of Islamic sciences, namely, Fiqh (basic Islamic jurisprudence), Hadith (actions, sayings, and approvals of Prophet Muhammad SAW), Tafseer (translation/explanation of the Holy Qur’an) and Islamic History.

-We aim to lay firm foundations of Islamic teachings and knowledge which makes following the Holy Qur’an and the noble Sunnah of Prophet Muhammad (SAW) a natural and enjoyable choice.
+We aim to educate students and provide them with firm foundations of Islamic teachings and knowledge following the Holy Qur’an and the noble Sunnah of Prophet Muhammad (SAW).
 In addition, we encourage students to develop their analytical skills such as critical thinking, reasoning, interpretation etc. through contextual study.

 May Allah SWT assist us in our goals, grant us sincerity and accept our humble efforts.
 Ameen.